ST. VINCENT OF LERINS (MAY 24TH)

 St. Vincent’s witness is a badly needed within contemporary Christianity, as it plunges into whole-sale abandonment of tradition, innovation of doctrine and outright heresy, and forgets the Apostolic Deposit in favor of fashionable philosophies and secular interpretations.
 The only way that we may save English-speaking Churches in the Anglican Patrimony is by rediscovering and applying St. Vincent’s Canon to our doctrinal and liturgical understanding, and submitting to the Orthodoxy of Doctrine and Catholicity of Order that is reflected in St. Vincent’s approach.

-May Christ hear St. Vincent’s prayers for us in the Anglosphere before His Throne!
+May Christ hear St. Vincent’s prayers for us before His Heavenly Throne!

 Comments